With flowery poles and garlands gay

 As we welcome in the month of May, the season of spring is now well established.
-As its title suggests, The Seasons, a picture book for children published in 1846, celebrates each of the four divisions of the year beginning in spring with a calendar of agricultural activities, views of home life and popular festivals.
-Each colourful tableau is packed with detailed drawings of people, animals, and objects that would appeal to a child and which could be discussed and explained by an adult reading the book with them.
+This picture book for children, written by W S Johnson and published in 1846, celebrates each of the four seasons of the year, beginning with spring and May Day.
+Each colourful tableau is packed with scenes of agricultural activities, views of home life and popular festivals, packed with details of animals and objects like tools and toys that would appeal to a child, and which could be discussed and explained by an adult reading the book alongside them.

 The first illustration shows a joyful May Day celebration typical of mid-19th century rural England.
 In the foreground, a young couple dances to music on a village green, while in the background others join hands around a decorated maypole.
 The scene is bordered with flowers, fruits and nesting birds, symbols of fertility, while farming implements like the harrow, sickle and hay rake anticipate a bounteous harvest to come, later in the year.

 Forms of May Day celebrations pre-date the Christian calendar, and in Celtic and Gaelic cultures Beltane marked the beginning of summer, when cattle were driven from low ground to their summer pastures.
 Rituals connected with this event included blessing the new season with ceremonial fires which were believed to have magical properties, and the decoration of homes and livestock with flowers.